An Origin Story: Our Mascot, Sparky the Dragon

 The legend tells of a kind and brave dragon, one of unknown origin, who lives deep within the heart of the Rocky Mountains.
 No race or creed or gender can define the dragon, the dragon is simply known by friends near and far as Sparky.

-Sparky first arrived at the International School of Denver in 2019 (although the origin story dates Sparky to the school’s opening in 1977) to an excited throng of ISDenver students, who immediately smothered him with hugs.
+Sparky first arrived at the International School of Denver in 2019 (although the origin story dates Sparky to the school’s opening in 1977) to an excited throng of ISDenver students, who immediately smothered them with hugs.
 Love at first sight, which a dragon very well may not have been used to in the past!

 The connection to the school is understandable when you get to know Sparky.
 A scholar, with more questions than answers, Sparky pursues sciences, mathematics, languages, and the arts with playfulness and curiosity.
 Sparky is a friend to all.
 On the athletics field, Sparky is a fierce competitor.
 But, most importantly, Sparky works hard, plays fair, and is a team player.
 The exact qualities that exemplify all our ISDenver learners, too.